What Is Pericardial Mesothelioma?

 If you have received a diagnosis of pericardial mesothelioma, meeting with a specialist gives you access to the latest knowledge and treatment options.
 Mesothelioma oncologists and cardiothoracic surgeons not only confirm the diagnosis, but they also design care plans tailored to your needs.
 These experts can connect you with innovative therapies and clinical trials that may improve outcomes.

-Mesothelioma treatment for pericardial mesothelioma includes surgery and chemotherapy.
+Treatment for pericardial mesothelioma is most often surgery and chemotherapy, which can extend survival.
+Your doctor may also include palliative procedures to manage fluid buildup around the heart and improve quality of life.
 The heart lining rests close to the heart and limits treatment options.

 Surgery is the most effective treatment for this cancer, but more than 50% of patients aren’t eligible.
 In rare cases of an early diagnosis, surgery may be able to remove most of the tumor.
 But often there is tumor left behind.
 It’s therefore important to follow up with chemo or immunotherapy to treat the residual tumor.